Bias Testing and Mitigation in LLM-based Code Generation: Related Work

 \subsection{Code Generation Model}

 Recently, large language models have been widely used in code generation tasks.
-Various architectures have been explored in these models, with some notable examples being CodeBERT~\cite{codebert}, PLBART \cite{Ahmad2021UnifiedPF}, and CodeGPT~\cite{CERT}.
+Various architectures have been explored in these models, some notable examples being CodeBERT~\cite{codebert}, PLBART \cite{Ahmad2021UnifiedPF}, and CodeGPT~\cite{CERT}.
 These models are pre-trained on code corpora to develop a deep understanding of code syntax, semantics, and idiomatic constructs.
 To enhance their comprehension of the complexities in code, some innovative approaches integrate structured representations.
-For example, GraphCodeBERT~\cite{Guo2020GraphCodeBERTPC} incorporates graph-based representations, while CodeT5~\cite{wang2023codet5+} combines the encoder-decoder paradigm with the structural essence of code.
+For example, CodeT5~\cite{wang2023codet5+} combines the encoder-decoder paradigm with the structural essence of code.
 These enhancements aim to provide the models with a more fine-grained understanding of code relationships and dependencies beyond just syntactic patterns.
-A current trend is the construction of large-scale models~(e.g., Codex~\cite{chen2021evaluating} and CodeGen~\cite{nijkamp2022codegen}) with billions of parameters, which have illustrated SOTA performance in code generation tasks.
-Another way is directly use foundation models~(e.g., ChatGPT, GPT-4) to generate code functions, which have been evaluated for their effectiveness in generating functional code.
+A current trend is the construction of large-scale models with billions of parameters, which have illustrated SOTA performance in code generation tasks.
+Another way is using foundation models~(e.g., PaLM, Claude, ChatGPT, GPT-4) to generate code functions, which have been evaluated for their effectiveness in generating functional code.

-Code generation models have numerous advantages, but they can also be susceptible to biases that could impact the software they produce.
+Code generation models have numerous advantages but can also be susceptible to bias that could impact the software they produce.
 In our study, we carefully investigate this matter, aiming to identify and address biases in automated code generation.
 Our goal is to enhance the reliability and trustworthiness of the code generated by these models.
 This highlights the significance of employing bias-aware approaches when utilizing machine assistance in programming tasks.
 By being mindful of biases, we can ensure more equitable and fair outcomes in the software development process.